 Maryland Youth Leadership Forum Delegates build leadership skills and prepare for future employment, higher education, and independent living.

-History of Maryland Youth Leadership Forum (MD-YLF)
+History of the Maryland Youth Leadership Forum

 The Youth Leadership Forum was initiated in 1992 by the California Governor's Committee on the Employment of Disabled Persons.
 This popular program spread across the country and is now conducted annually in more than 33 states.
 Maryland held its first Youth Leadership Forum (MD-YLF) in August 2000.